warden-protocol/wardenprotocol/docs/docs/build-an-oapp/test/run-a-keychain-from-cli.md

 go install ./cmd/clichain
 ```

-## 3. Fulfill a Key request
+## 3. Fulfill a key request

-Use SpaceWard or the CLI to create a new Space and request a new Key for your Keychain.
+Use SpaceWard or the CLI to create a new Space and request a new key for your Keychain.

-You'll be able to see the Key request from the CLI:
+You'll be able to see the key request from the CLI:

 ```bash
 wardend q warden key-requests --keychain-id $KEYCHAIN_ID